cryobry/installjrmc/README.md

 * `installJRMC`

-    Install the latest version of JRiver Media Center from the repository.
+    Install the latest version of MC from the best available repository.

-* `installJRMC --install repo --service jriver-mediaserver`
+* `installJRMC --install repo --service jriver-mediacenter --service-type user`

-    Install JRiver Media Center from the repository and starts/enables the /MediaServer service.
+    Install MC from the repository and start/enable `jriver-mediacenter.service` as a user service.

-* `installJRMC --install rpm --restorefile /path/to/license.mjr --mcversion 28.0.87`
+* `installJRMC --install local --compat --restorefile /path/to/license.mjr --mcversion 28.0.100`

-    Build JRiver Media Center version 28.0.87 RPM from the source DEB, installs it (RPM distros only), and activates it using the specified .mjr license file.
+    Build and install a MC version 28.0.100 comptability RPM locally and activate it using the `/path/to/license`.mjr

 * `installJRMC --createrepo --createrepo-webroot /srv/jriver/repo --createrepo-user www-user`

-     Build the RPM, moves it to the webroot, and runs createrepo as `www-user`.
+     Build the RPM locally (specify cross-build target), move it to the webroot, and run createrepo as `www-user`.

 * `installJRMC --service jriver-createrepo --createrepo-webroot /srv/jriver/repo --createrepo-user www-user`